 Snail tapas season lasts in Spain from May to June.
 I happened to travel the region of Andalusia in Spain during May, at the peak of the snail tapas season when Andalusians indulge in tapa de caracoles, one of their favorite spring tapas.

-Traveling Andalusia I have witnessed Andalusians slurping snail tapas in the streets of Malaga, Granada, Cordoba, Jerez, Cadiz, and Seville.
+Traveling southern Spain I have witnessed Andalusians slurping snail tapas in the streets of Malaga, Granada, Cordoba, Jerez, Cadiz, and Seville.

 Although I have been a pescetarian for more than 20 years, I got curious and intrigued by the palatable joy of Andalusians.
 Additionally, I have always been led on my travels by an insatiable desire to taste local food.
 That being said, one day in Cadiz I stopped in a tapas bar full of locals eating snail tapas and decided to give a try to caracoles.
 My decision turned out to be one of the best Spanish tapas I have tried in Spain.